Method development for testing livestock feed for animal proteins

 - The development of a test for insects in animal feed.

-Markers for microscopic detectionIn: Detection, identification and quantification of processed animal proteins in feedingstuffs / , Jorgensen, J.S, Baeten, V.. - Namur : Presses universitaires de Namur - ISBN 9782875510297 - p.
-59 - 69.
+Classical microscopy: improvements of the qualititive protocolIn: Detection, identification and quantification of processed animal proteins in feedingstuffs / , Jorgensen, J.S, Baeten, V.. - Namur : Presses universitaires de Namur - ISBN 9782875510297 - p.
+47 - 57.

-Proteomic analysis of meat and bone meal and animal feedIn: Detection, identification and quantification of processed animal proteins in feedingstuffs / , Jorgensen, J.S, Baeten, V.. - Namur : Presses universitaires de Namur - ISBN 9782875510297 - p.
-113 - 124.
+Feed chain, Processed animal proteins and their use in animal feedIn: Detection, identification and quantification of processed animal proteins in feedingstuffs / , Jorgensen, J.S, Baeten, V.. - Namur : Presses universitaires de Namur - ISBN 9782875510297 - p.
+9 - 16.